0

 Refrigerate for minimum of 6 hours (or even overnight!) and then serve.

-Because this is vinegar based and essentially pickles, this cucumber salad can last in the refrigerator for up to two weeks.
+Because this is vinegar based and essentially pickles, this cucumber salad can last in the refrigerator for up to two weeks, if stored in an airtight container like a mason jar kind of container.
 Of course it won’t last that long because it’s so good, but it should be good for at least two weeks.

 What kind of cucumbers should I use?